bufbuild-ru/docs/docs/bufstream/deployment/gcp/deploy-etcd/index.md

 Create a GKE standard cluster if you don't already have one.
 A GKE cluster involves many settings that vary depending on your use case.
 See the [official documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-regional-cluster) for details, but you'll need at least these settings:

-- \[Optional, but recommended\] Workload identity federation:
+- (Optional, but recommended) Workload identity federation:
   - Toggle `Enable Workload Identity` in the console under the Security tab when creating the cluster; or
   - Include `--workload-pool=<gcp-project-name.svc.id.goog>` on the gcloud command.
   - [See the official documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#enable_on_clusters_and_node_pools)
 - Bufstream brokers use 2 CPUs and 8 GiB of memory by default, so you'll need a node pool with machine types at least as big as `n2d-standard-4`.
-Learn more about configuring resources in [Tuning and performance](../../tuning-performance/#resources-and-replicas).
+Learn more about configuring resources in [Cluster recommendations](../../cluster-recommendations/#resources-and-replicas).

 ## Create a GCS bucket